Ladvien/ladvien.github.io/_posts/2019-05-26-data-analytics-mysql-localhost-setup.md

 ---
 layout: post
-title: Setup Local MySQL Database
+title: Setup a Local MySQL Database
 categories: data
 series: On the Job Training for Data Analysts
 excerpt: